truth: the Anti-drugwar Anti-drugwar Arsenal Accept the $1 Challenge

 National Survey on Drug Use and Health (NSDUH)

-Possible Consequence of Marijuana Use: ER Visit or Drug Rehab
+Possible Consequence of Marijuana Use: ED Visit or Drug Rehab

-Overall ER Visits Marijuana Mentions Drug Treatment Admissions
+Overall ED Visits Marijuana Mentions Drug Treatment Admissions

 Year Number % of Total Pop.
 Drug Mentions Number % of Drug Mentions % of Past Year Users Total Marijuana % of Past Year Users